zhartman86/MathfinderBot/README.md

 While you can setup a character from scratch (manually setting each value), this is not ideal.
 Mathfinder currently supports three different options for character imports, so that you can update your character at each level.

 ### PCGen
 Using the export option `csheet_fantasy_rpgwebprofiler.xml`.
-Tested on v6.09.05.
+Tested with v6.09.05.

 ### HeroLabs
 Using the XML export option